microsoft/BotBuilder-V3/en-us/9000 Bot Framework Resources/bot-framework-technical-faq.md

 ### Consider adding channels with additional authentication requirements.

-Once channels like Skype work, you can try additional channels like DirectLine or Web chat.
+Once channels like Skype work, you can try additional channels like Direct Line or Web chat.

 ## How can I troubleshoot my Bot's authentication?